-- (a) Part 4 of the Instrument requires a registered firm to complete and deliver to the securities regulatory authority Form 24-101F1 and related exhibits.
-Form 24-101F1 need only be delivered if less than a percentage target of the DAP/RAP trades executed by or for the registered firm in any given calendar quarter have matched within the time required by the Instrument.
+(a) Part 4 of the Instrument requires a registered firm to complete and deliver to the securities regulatory authority Form 24-101F1 and related exhibits.
+Form 24-101F1 need only be delivered if less than 90 percent of the DAP/RAP trades (by volume and value) executed by or for the registered firm in any given calendar quarter have matched within the time required by the Instrument.
 Tracking of a registered firm's trade matching statistics may be outsourced to a third party service provider, including a clearing agency or custodian.
 However, despite the outsourcing arrangement, the registered firm retains full legal and regulatory liability and accountability to the Canadian securities regulatory authorities for its exception reporting requirements.
-If a registered firm has insufficient information to determine whether it has achieved the percentage target of matched DAP/RAP trades in any given calendar quarter, it must explain in Form 24-101F1 the reasons for this and the steps it is taking to obtain this information in the future. - (b) Form 24-101F1 requires registered firms to provide aggregate quantitative information on their equity and debt DAP/RAP trades.
-They must also provide qualitative information on the circumstances or underlying causes that resulted in or contributed to the failure to achieve the percentage target for matched equity and/or debt DAP/RAP trades within the maximum time prescribed by Part 3 of the Instrument and the specific steps they are taking to resolve delays in the trade reporting and matching process in the future.
-Registered firms should provide information that is relevant to their circumstances.
-For example, dealers should provide information demonstrating problems with NOEs or reporting of trade details to the clearing agency.
-Reasons given for the failure could be one or more matters within the registered firm's control or due to another trade-matching party or service provider. - (c) The steps being taken by a registered firm to resolve delays in the matching process could be internally focused, such as implementing a new system or procedure, or externally focused, such as meeting with a trade-matching party to determine what action should be taken by that party.
-Dealers should confirm what steps they have taken to inform and encourage their clients to comply with the requirements or undertakings of the trade-matching agreement and/or trade-matching statement.
-They should confirm what problems, if any, they have encountered with their clients, other trade-matching parties or service providers.
-They should identify the trade-matching party or service provider that appears to be consistently not meeting matching deadlines or to have no reasonable policies and procedures in place.
-Advisers should provide similar information, including information demonstrating problems with communicating allocations or with service providers or custodians.
+If a registered firm has insufficient information to determine whether it has achieved the percentage target of matched DAP/RAP trades in any given calendar quarter, it must explain in Form 24-101F1 the reasons for this and the steps it is taking to obtain this information in the future.

-8 See IIROC Member Rule 35 - Introducing Broker / Carrying Broker Arrangements.
+&lt;sup>8 See IIROC Member Rule 35 - Introducing Broker/Carrying Broker Arrangements.

-9 See Discussion Paper 24-401, at p.
+&lt;sup>9 See Discussion Paper 24-401, at p.
 3984, for a discussion of interoperability.